jhelgert/pyTranslines/README.md

 the infinite dimensional optimization problem on function spaces into a finite dimensional optimization problem.
 More precisely, the package solves a mixed-integer quadratically constrained quadratic program (MIQCQP) by Gurobi.

-Additionally, it contains a specialized heuristic coupled with Gurobi and based on the CIAP decomposition to quickly generate feasible solutions.
-In particular for large problems the latter gives a significantly speed up.
+Additionally, it contains a specialized heuristic based on the CIAP decomposition to quickly find feasible solutions.
+This heuristic yields promising results for huge problem instances.

 ## Install